temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 You've built a test suite and you've successfully tested your Workflow.
 You can reuse the `conftest.py` file you've built in future Temporal Python projects.

-You have a working application and a test to ensure the Workflow executes as expected.
+You have a working Temporal Application and tests that make sure the Workflow executes as expected.
 Next, you'll configure a Worker to execute your Workflow.

 ## Configure a Worker